 As Willerslev tells it: ”We retrieved from the permafrost the DNA of plants, animals, discarded cells, feces, and urine preserved in sediments, and we found that 50,000 years ago the landscape was dominated not by grasses but by forbs, a kind of plant that contains large amounts of protein.
-However, 20,000 years ago came the last glacial maximum (or Little Ice Age), with the record showing a massive drop in plant diversity.
+However, 20,000 years ago came the Last Glacial Maximum, with the record showing a massive drop in plant diversity.
 Although a warmer climate returned 10,000 years ago, the ecosystem no longer had the same elements in place that had favored the diverse and abundant growth of forbs.”

 The genomic data of feces from the large-bodied mammals over 50 millennia constitute a strong case that climate change—not hunting—caused the last great extinction.
 Because the main food of the large mammals was protein-rich forbs, when those became less abundant, the animal populations that depended on them dwindled away.